FEUP-LDTS-2021/ldts-project-assignment-g1004/docs/README.md

 ### IMPLEMENTED FEATURES

 > This section contains a list of implemented features and their descriptions.
-- **Arena space** - A level has an arena, the player's environment, made of platforms and ladders.
+- **com.g1004.getout.Arena space** - A level has an arena, the player's environment, made of platforms and ladders.
 - **Walking** - The hero can walk on the arena's floor or on platforms by pressing arrow left key or arrow right key.
 However, he is not allowed to walk beyond the tips.

 ###### Walking: